olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/README.md

 * As a demonstration, the project implements four TM specializations:
   * Histogram of Gradients;
   * Adaptive Thresholding w/10x10 convolution;
-  * Color Thermometers w/3x3 convolution; and
+  * Color Thermometers w/3x3 convolution;
   * Color Thermometers w/4x4 convolution.
 * A team of four TMs increases accuracy on Fashion-MNIST by two percentage points, accuracy on CIFAR-10 by , and nine points for CIFAR-100.